JDRF Ride to Cure Diabetes Frequently Asked Questions

 Who can ride?

-Anyone who is 18 years of age or older on the date of the Ride who can raise the minimum fundraising requirement.
-Or, if you are between 13 and 18 years of age, you must sign a parental/guardian consent and be accompanied by a participating parent/guardian at all times.
+Anyone who is 18 years of age or older on the date of the Ride who can raise the fundraising minimum may participate.
+If you are between 13 and 18 years of age, you must sign a parental/guardian consent and be accompanied by a participating parent/guardian at all times.

 Is there a deadline for meeting my fundraising minimum?

 Yes.
-We understand that this may be the most money you have ever attempted to raise and you may feel unsure about whether you will be able to do it.
-We have found that if you follow the recommended guidelines and use the materials provided, you will be more successful than you think!
+We understand that this may be the most money you have ever attempted to raise, and you may feel unsure about whether you will be able to do it.
+If you follow the recommended guidelines and use the resources JDRF provides, you will be more successful than you think!
 Contact your JDRF Chapter for detailed information on fundraising schedules and timelines developed to help you reach your goals.